python/cpython/Doc/library/warnings.rst

 .. versionchanged:: 3.8
    :exc:`PendingDeprecationWarning` is now deprecated.
-It was introduced as "ignored by default" version of :exc:`DeprecationWarning`.
+It was introduced as an "ignored by default" version of :exc:`DeprecationWarning`.
 But :exc:`DeprecationWarning` is ignored by default since Python 2.7 and 3.2.
-   There is no enough reason to use :exc:`PendingDeprecationWarning` instead of :exc:`DeprecationWarning` for nowadays.
+   There is no reason to use :exc:`PendingDeprecationWarning` instead of :exc:`DeprecationWarning` nowadays.

 .. _warning-filter: